W0lffe/Project_Interstellar/README.md

 # Codename: Project_Interstellar

 ## State of Project
+# NOTE: This state is only for master branch, currently taking a step back and converting to GUI(JavaFX).
+Will be merged when ready.
 The game is currently playable up to a certain point, featuring functional core mechanics such as combat, skill checks, inventory management, and progress tracking.
 The story is actively unfolding, and players can explore a variety of environments, interact with characters, and make choices that shape their journey.